anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 * enrollment-response - LDevID (Pledge) certificate (from CA via registrar)

-To deliver these response objects, the registrar-agent will re-connect to the pledge.
+To deliver these response objects, the Registrar-Agent will re-connect to the pledge.
 To contact the pledge, it may either discover the pledge as described in {{discovery_uc2_ppa}} or use stored information from the first contact with the pledge.

 Preconditions in addition to {{exchanges_uc2_2}}:

-* Registrar-agent: obtained voucher and LDevID certificate and optionally IDevID CA certificates.
+* Registrar-Agent: obtained voucher and LDevID certificate and optionally IDevID CA certificates.
-  The IDevID CA certificate is necessary, when the connection between the Registrar-agent and the pledge is established using TLS to enable the registrar-agent to validate the pledges' IDevID certificate during the TLS handshake as described in {{exchanges_uc2_1}}.
+  The IDevID CA certificate is necessary, when the connection between the Registrar-Agent and the pledge is established using TLS to enable the Registrar-Agent to validate the pledges' IDevID certificate during the TLS handshake as described in {{exchanges_uc2_1}}.

 ~~~~ aasvg